TapeWerm/MCscripts/README.md

 tmux -S /tmp/tmux-mc/$instance a
 # Example: service mc@instance status
 ```
+Press Ctrl-B then D to detach from a tmux session.

 Backups are in ~mc by default.
 You cannot enable instances of Java Edition and Bedrock Edition with the same name (mc@example and mcbe@example).
 [Xbox One can only connect on LAN, Nintendo Switch cannot connect at all.](https://help.mojang.com/customer/en/portal/articles/2954250-dedicated-servers-for-minecraft-on-bedrock) Try [jhead/phantom](https://github.com/jhead/phantom) to work around this.
 # Common setup